Stress Testing

 | N waiting | Accent | The currently active component has items buffered in its queue |

-| N lost | Yellow | Requests were dropped (filter, capacity overflow, killed component) |
+| N lost | Yellow | Requests were lost to actual failures (capacity overflow, killed component, rate limit) |

 Pills are cumulative: delivered and entered counts accumulate across steps.
 Processing pills only appear on components with delay behavior that are not currently the active step.